Gaby Vaca-Flores, RDN, CLE, shares natural remedies for hot flashes to help you keep your cool.

 In sum, there are quite a few natural remedies for hot flashes.
 The National Institute on Aging recommends implementing lifestyle changes for at least three months before seeking medical treatments.

 But before diving into all of these lifestyle changes, understand your personal triggers for hot flashes by keeping a journal or log.
+For instance, hot and spicy foods, caffeine, and alcohol can all be dietary triggers for hot flashes.
 Coupled with these tips, avoiding your known triggers may help you keep hot flashes under control.